ez-org/ezno.de/docs/packages.md

 docker run -v ~/.bitcoin:/bitcoin:ro -it ... eznode/eznode
 ```

-> On Linux, you'll need to add `--add-host host.docker.internal:host-gateway` to make the host's address discoverable from within the container.
+> On Linux, you'll also need to add `--add-host host.docker.internal:host-gateway` to make the host's address discoverable from within the container.
 On Windows, change `~/.bitcoin` to `$env:AppData\Bitcoin`.

 Instructions for modifying bitcoind's `rpcbind`/`rpcallowip` config will be shown on startup.
 If you're running into trouble with Docker's virtual networking, you can try with [`--net host`](https://docs.docker.com/network/host/) (this should ideally be avoided).